GNOME Shell extensions

 gnome-shell-extension-tool.
 While this tool allows you to enable and disable extensions, it does not allow you to modify their settings.
 It does allow you to reload an extension without logging out and back in and it also creates the default skeleton if you would like to write a new extension.
 Please use

 gnome-shell-extension-tool -hto learn more.

-the GNOME tweaks tool.
-Apart from other customisations, GNOME Tweaks also allows enabling, disabling, and modifying preferences for GNOME shell extensions.
+the GNOME Extensions app.
+Apart from other customisations, GNOME Extensions also allows enabling, disabling, and modifying preferences for GNOME shell extensions.

 Want to help?
 Learn how to contribute to Fedora Docs ›